untangled-web/untangled-ui/README.md

 to making them full-on Om components.
 For example, a `close-all-menus` mutation is impossible to write unless the menus are represented in the app state.

+It is common for a parent component to want to look at the state of some child component.
+For example, what is the current date selected in that calendar?
+If there is user-usable state within your component, you might choose to make simple helper methods for asking for that data, or you can simply let them access your component's props by keyword.
+The former is better for complex components (e.g. calendar) and the latter is probably fine for simple ones.
+In both cases these functions should be `(f component-props)`.
+E.g., they should be usable from the parent that has that component's properties locally.
+These are also easy enough to use from custom mutations since the ident is supposed to be standardized and well-known for all components (e.g. getting a component's state is just a `(get-in state-map component-ident)`).

 In utilities like layout helpers: These are probably plain React components (or even just functions).

 We expect standards around this to resolve rapidly, but please participate in the discussion as we progress.